vindarel/lisp-journey/content/pythonVSlisp.md

 to write a lot more unit tests.
 Hope we agree on this.

-Now we can improve the situation somehow with type annotations, however it has the cons of being an after-thought: it has differences for different Python versions, the feature is not stable (do you want mypy, the new typing module, pyre?), it's a different pipeline, it is not interactive by default, we need to configure our IDE, it adds a start-up penalty (which might or might not be important).
+Now we can improve the situation somehow with type annotations, however it has the cons of being an after-thought: it is not stable (differences between different Python versions), not well integrated (we have to run another command, choose between mypy, the new typing module, pyre), it is not interactive, we need to configure our IDE, it adds a start-up penalty (which might or might not be important).

-In *Common Lisp*, particularly with SBCL, we get a lot of type errors or warnings at compile time (`C-c C-c` on a *function*).
-We're closer (not there, just closer) to the "if it compiles, it works" situation.
+In *Common Lisp*, particularly with SBCL, we get a lot of type errors or warnings at compile time.
+We can compile *a single function*, and thus have an immediate feedback.
+We're closer (not there, just closer) to the "if it compiles, it works" situation (we know it runs, since we constantly compile and try the functions).
 We can also create our compound types and add type declarations to variables and functions.
 It's great, though it doesn't do as much static checks as a real typed language.

+Adding type declarations in well chosen places such as inner loops also allows to gradually speed up the program where needed.

 - https://lispcookbook.github.io/cl-cookbook/type.html
 - [Compile-time type checking in the programmable programming language Lisp](https://medium.com/@MartinCracauer/static-type-checking-in-the-programmable-programming-language-lisp-79bb79eb068a)